pfenninglab/cnn_pipeline/README.md

     You will need to answer a few questions when prompted.
 The default values for each question should work.

-    3. Cleanup and go back to this repo:
+    3. Cleanup and exit the interactive node:
     ```
     rm Miniconda3-latest-Linux-x86_64.sh
-    cd ~/repos/mouse_sst
+    exit
     ```
+    This will return you to the head node on the cluster.

 2. Create conda environments:

+Ensure that you are on the head node.
+Go to this repo and run the setup script:
 ```
+cd ~/repos/mouse_sst
 bash setup.sh <cluster_name>
 ```
 where `<cluster_name>` is `lane` or `bridges`.